isomerpages/moe-tampinespri/_for-parents/Assessment Information 2025.md

 There is no make up for P3 to P6 students who are absent for their Weighted Assessments, Listening Comprehension and End-of-Year Examinations.
 For students who are absent from the oral component, they will be scheduled to sit for the make-up session.
 </li>
 <li>
-<p>Students who are absent for any of the language components with valid
-medical certificate(s)/compassionate reasons will be given Valid Reason (V.R.) for the subject.</p>
+Students who are absent for any of the language components with valid medical certificate(s)/compassionate reasons will be given Valid Reason (V.R.) for the subject.
 </li>
 <li>
-<p>Students are required to bring all necessary materials e.g., approved
-dictionaries, calculators, geometry sets, 2B pencils and erasers for their Weighted Assessments and Examinations.
-During the conduct of the Weighted Assessments and Examinations, students are not allowed to borrow stationery from other students.</p>
+Students are required to bring all necessary materials e.g., approved dictionaries, calculators, geometry sets, 2B pencils and erasers for their Weighted Assessments and Examinations.
+During the conduct of the Weighted Assessments and Examinations, students are not allowed to borrow stationery from other students.
 </li>
 <li>
-<p>The duration for each paper includes the time spent for reading the questions.
-No extra time will be provided.</p>
+The duration for each paper includes the time spent for reading the questions.
+No extra time will be provided.
 </li>
 <li>
-<p>Students are strongly encouraged to write their answers legibly without
-the use of any correction tape/fluid and erasable pen.
-They should persevere and attempt all items in the question paper(s).</p>
+Students are strongly encouraged to write their answers legibly without the use of any correction tape/fluid and erasable pen.
+They should persevere and attempt all items in the question paper(s).
 </li>
 <li>
-<p>No extra time will be provided to students who visit the washrooms during
-the conduct of the Weighted Assessments and Examinations.</p>
+No extra time will be provided to students who visit the washrooms during the conduct of the Weighted Assessments and Examinations.
 <p><u>Code of Conduct/Behaviour</u>
 </p>
 </li>